sustainablelab/game-dev/doc/dev-setup.md

 remove all of the optional components.

 - [ ] determine if you can compile with just this

+# MSYS2 vs MSVC
+Assume for the moment that I am able to build and deploy native Windows applications with MSYS2 or MSVC with equal success.
+I am not referring to the experience of installing a binary on an unknown Windows target, not the build experience.

+MSVC feels like I'm jumping through a lot of hoops just to do what I'm used to doing now with my Vim, gcc, and make.
+MSYS2 sounds like I can continue developing as usual and just get the Windows build piece when I need it.

+# Unreal Engine vs No engine at all
+It will be interesting to see if Unreal recognizes g++ after I install MSYS2.
+If not, I think I'll abandon Unreal for now and just stick with SDL2 and OpenGL.
+So the final set of tools I need for game development is looking like this:

+- IDE:
+    - Cygwin
+    - Vim
+- Compiler:
+    - Cygwin
+    - gcc / clang
+- Debugger:
+    - Cygwin
+    - gdb
+- Development builds:
+    - Cygwin
+    - Make
+    - CMake?
+- libs:
+    - SDL2
+    - OpenGL
+- Release Build:
+    - MSYS2
+    - gcc / clang
+    - SDL2.dll (do not statically link to SDL2)

 # Tasks
 - [ ] install Unreal Engine and Microsoft Visual Studio Code with C++ extension